Skip to content

 • Men who want quick, affordable access to a GP for scripts and certificates

-• Anyone who already has a protocol and needs convenient ongoing prescribing
+• Anyone already under treatment who needs convenient ongoing prescribing

 • Buyers who want unlimited GP consults for general health at low monthly cost